-The above principles have been translated into key priorities and actions (as detailed in section 9) and each partner organisation will be expected to build upon them in the development of their individual delivery plans.
+The above principles have been translated into key priorities and actions (as detailed in section 9) and each member of the Leicester, Leicestershire and Rutland Carers Delivery Group will be expected to build upon them in the development of their delivery plans.
+Progress on those plans will then be collated and fed into wider integrated care system priorities.

 Although funding in relation to carers is not directly addressed within this strategy, the financial position faced by both health and social care organisations cannot be ignored.
-Therefore, the available resources for each organisation will be reflected in the individual plans that will be developed by the partners, which will underpin this strategy and the guiding principles.
+This might seem like the Strategy lacks detail in some areas however, the available resources for each organisation will be reflected in the plans that will be developed by partners.